-This foundational attention practice is designed to strengthen the force of concentration.
+This foundational attention practice is a meditation for energy, designed to strengthen the force of concentration.
 If you consider how scattered, how distracted, how out of the moment we may ordinarily be, you can see the benefit of gathering our attention and our energy.
 All of that energy could be available to us but usually isn’t because we throw it away into distraction.
 We gather all of that attention and energy to become integrated, to have a center, to not be so fragmented and torn apart, to be empowered.

 In this system, the breath we focus on is the normal flow of the in-and-out breath.
 We don’t try to make the breath deeper or different; we simply encounter it however it’s appearing, and however it’s changing.

-A Guided Meditation to Gather Your Energy
+A Guided Meditation for Energy and Focus

 1. To begin with, you can sit comfortably and relax.
 You don’t have to feel self-conscious, as though you are about to do something special or weird.
 Just be at ease.
 It helps if your back can be straight, without being strained or overarched.
 You can close your eyes or not, however you feel comfortable.
 Notice where the feeling of the breath is most predominant—at the nostrils, at the chest, or at the abdomen.
 Rest your attention lightly, in just